Susette has a lifelong interest and practice with good physical and mental health, including the environment that sustains us all.

 Crying to cleanse versus crying to manipulate are two different things, and normally both the manipulator and the receiver know it in the end.
-The one being manipulated resents it over time, which spoils the initial pleasure.
+The one being manipulated resents it over time, which spoils the pleasure of the win.
 The one manipulating feels guilty deep down, which also spoils the pleasure.
 Sometimes they harden themselves, and the manipulation or response to it becomes cold and calculated, which only makes it worse.
-Crying to cleanse the heart is a whole different thing.
+Meanwhile, crying to cleanse the heart is a whole different thing.

-I looked just now at all of the things I've cried about during the last 50 years and they seem to fall into five major categories (one of which is the next section): Rejection or the fear of it, regret, frustration and anger, loss, and universal love.
+Just now I looked at all of the things I've cried about during the last 50 years and they seem to fall into five major categories: Rejection or the fear of it, regret, frustration and anger, loss, and universal love.
 Of all of these, for me the biggest by far has been rejection or the fear of it.

-Rejection - Being left out, left behind, or cast away all make us want to cry.
+Being left out, left behind, or cast away all make us want to cry.
 Rejection is saying, "You're not good enough for me or this or us.
-I don't want you."
+I don't want you around."
 It hurts in whatever form it comes, whether personal or impersonal—being mocked or being turned down for a job.
 Some people, rather than crying, turn cold and indifferent, but they're doing it in reaction to the same kind of hurt.

 My sister, when she was four years old, was accidentally left behind at the beach and she still carries that pain.
 When our family broke up and she didn't get to live with Dad, she felt rejected all over again.

-Even as adults we fear rejection and sometimes cry at the thought of it—a partner kicking us out, someone chosen to perform over us, a child screaming at us in a fit of anger, loving someone whose friends don't want them to love you back, being told you're too controlling and no one wants to work with you.
+Even as adults we fear rejection and sometimes cry at the thought of it—a partner kicking us out, someone chosen to perform over us, a child screaming at us in a fit of anger, loving someone who doesn't love you back, being told you're too controlling and no one wants to work with you.
 Crying always helps to relieve the pain and open the way for acceptance.
 After acceptance, action of some kind can follow.

 I know someone who just left a warm lover in another state.
 His lifestyle and hers didn't fit, and she couldn't find work there.
-She knew that he alone could not fulfill her, so she moved back here . . . and cried and cried afterwards.
-I'm sure he did, too .
-(Or maybe he drank—often a substitute for tears.)
+She knew that he alone could not fulfill her, so she moved back here and cried and cried afterwards.
+I'm sure he did, too . . . or maybe he drank, which is often a substitute for tears.

-Frustration—Frustration is usually accompanied by anger.
-It comes from trying and trying and having nothing work.
+Frustration is usually accompanied by anger.
+It comes from trying and trying, but nothing works.
 It comes from knowing that something's going to happen and doing everything you can to stop it, but still it comes.
 A sense of failure often accompanies it, as does an attempt to place blame.

 This is a situation where women usually cry more than men do.
 Women are not "supposed" to show anger, men are not "supposed" to cry.
-So women express their anger through tears, and men express their hurt by becoming angry.
+So women express their anger through tears, and men express their hurt through anger.

 I once had a job that I found out later was a scam offer.
 They had hired me, a stranger with a degree, in lieu of someone who'd been filling in, but whom they didn't want to promote.
 It was a challenging job and I was working hard at it and succeeding.
 Then she found a job in another district.

-Shortly thereafter, my boss told me it wasn't working out after all, and he'd found me a transfer elsewhere (lower position, same pay).
-I was so angry I wanted to spit, but couldn't express it.
+The week after she left, my boss called me into his office.
+It wasn't working out after all, he told me, and he'd found me a transfer elsewhere (lower position, same pay).
+Until then he'd been telling me I was doing fine.
+I was so angry at the duplicity I wanted to spit, but couldn't express it.
 I burst into tears instead.

-Loss—A state of emptiness follows the loss of a person or thing that was important to us.
+A state of emptiness follows the loss of a person or thing that was important to us.
 That emptiness we fill with tears.
 The tears contain love, nostalgia, fear of the future, sometimes inadequacy.
 We cry when our children leave home, when a parent dies, or a good friend moves away.
 We cry for the pets we lose, and for the homes we've left, and sometimes for a job we liked.
-We cry for neighbors killed by bombs and for village babies dying of starvation.
+We cry for neighbors killed by bombs or suicide or accidents, and for village babies dying of starvation.